oneoffcoder/books/sphinx/python-intro/source/types.rst

 A variable is simply a storage container.
 Let's not get too technical in understanding what is a variable, as going to such level is not necessary to knowing how to effectively create and use variables when programming.

-Last thing before moving on, each variable as a ``type`` associated with it.
-The variable type is determined by what it is storing.
-If a variable (a box) is storing an integer number, then the variable is said to be an integer variable.
-If a variable is storing a car, then the variable is siad to be a car variable.
-Whatever the box is storing determines the type of the box.
+Before moving on, note that each variable has a ``type`` associated with it.
+The variable's type is determined by the value it stores.
+If a variable stores an integer, it has an integer type.
+If it stores an object representing a car, then its type is that object's class.
+Whatever the box stores determines the type of the box.

 Basic types
 -----------